Next Training Dates | 11 Jan – 22 Jan 2021

 Language, Literacy, and Numeracy

-It is a requirement of this course that all enrolling students undertake a language, literacy and numeracy assessment.
+It is a requirement of this course that all enrolling students undertake a language, literacy and numeracy (LLN) assessment.

 Technology

-As some of the delivery of the course is on-line and all resources are contained in a dedicated learner portal, students must have access to a computer (with Microsoft Office 365 software).
+As the delivery of the course relies on access to the aXcelerate Student Learner Portal, students must have access to their own computer, laptop or iPad (with Microsoft Office 365 software).

 ENROLMENT